Support… with ambition

 Sarah attended a specialist residential school after suffering a serious brain injury.
 She stayed with her grandparents in the summer holidays – we were contacted to help with all aspects of her daily life from feeding, drinking, breathing and mobility.
-Our trained staff, with input from Sarah and her family, created a structured support plan to ensure her needs were met and importantly she enjoyed a quality of life.
+Our trained staff, with input from Sarah and her family, created a structured support plan to ensure her needs were met and importantly she enjoyed a great quality of life.

 In just 6 short weeks, Sarah accomplished her dreams from having her nails done, going to discos and even celebrating her birthday at Harry Potter Studios!
 It was an unforgettable summer holiday for Sarah, filled with many memories.